• Home

 Categories: Books

-You can connect with Paul Daugherty on Facebook and Twitter.
-You can buy his book on Amazon, IndieBound, and Barnes & Noble.
+You can connect with Randy Susan Meyers on her website, Facebook, Twitter, Pinterest, and Goodreads.
+Her book is available to buy from Amazon, IndieBound, and Barnes & Noble.

 I received this book for free from TLC Book Tours in exchange for an honest review.
 All words and opinions, unless otherwise stated, are my own.